 Admission to the MA in Human Services is competitive.
-A committee of faculty from the Human Services Department and the Department Chairperson carefully weigh all aspects of the completed application, including the applicant's academic performance, professional experience, communication skills, and assessments of the applicant's knowledge, skills, and attitudes from the three references.
+Faculty from the Human Services Department carefully weigh all aspects of the completed application, including the applicant's academic performance, professional experience, communication skills, and assessments of the applicant's knowledge, skills, and attitudes from the three references.
 In addition, the committee carefully considers the applicant's commitment to the ethics and values underlying the addiction counseling profession and personal qualities necessary for effective addiction counseling practice.

 The applicant must present evidence of adequate preparation to engage in graduate study.
-Minimum standard for Regular Standing admission to the MA in Human Services program is the completion of a Bachelor's degree in Human Services or a related field (e.g., Social Work, Psychology, Nursing, etc.) from an accredited institution of higher education with an overall GPA of 3.0 (on a 4.0 scale) over the last two years (60 credits) of university coursework.

-Students who are denied admission to the program may be granted Provisional Standing to take specific courses in order to demonstrate their potential for graduate work.
-The decision to grant Provisional Standing is made by the HS Admissions Committee and Department Chairperson.
+Minimum standard for Regular Standing admission to the MA in Human Services program is the completion of a Bachelor's degree from an accredited institution of higher education with an overall GPA of 3.0 (on a 4.0 scale) over the last two years (60 credits) of university coursework.
+Students who do not meet these minimum standards may be granted Provisional Standing to take specific courses in order to demonstrate their potential for graduate work.
+The decision to grant Provisional Standing is made by Human Services faculty.